PEM-Humboldt/cam-trap-flow/README.md

 ## Getting started

 **Run the packaged application (recommended)**
-1. Download the release package: [ENLACE PENDIENTE — GitHub Release v1.0].
+1. Go to the [v1.0 release](https://github.com/PEM-Humboldt/cam-trap-flow/releases/tag/v1.0) and download `CamTrapFlow.exe` (full suite) or any individual module (`Img2WI.exe`, `WI2CamtrapDP.exe`, `WIsualization.exe`).
-2. Extract the ZIP to a local folder (avoid cloud-synced folders and paths with spaces or special characters).
+2. Save it to a local folder (avoid cloud-synced folders and paths with spaces or special characters).
+The executables are portable — no installation or extraction needed.
 3. Double-click `CamTrapFlow.exe`.
 If Windows SmartScreen appears, choose *More info → Run anyway*.

 **Run from source**